Probing Neural Topology of Large Language Models: Results

-The universal predictability observed so far is based on complete graphs, which are dense $n \times n$ connectivity matrices that capture pairwise functional correlations between all neurons.
-Yet not all connections contribute equally to language generation performance, as suggested by our earlier intervention analysis comparing high- and low-degree nodes (Figure~\ref{fig::topological_property}(c)).
-To explore this further, we examine the distribution of edge weights in Figure~\ref{fig::sparsity}(a), which reveals that the majority of connections are weak, with absolute correlation values near zero.
-This motivates us to investigate whether perplexity can still be predicted from sparse graphs with weakly correlated edges pruned out by thresholding, which is commonly employed in human brain network construction~\cite{bassett2017network}, as illustrated in Figure~\ref{fig::sparsity}(b).
-To evaluate this, we train graph probes on neural topology with varying levels of sparsification (Figures~\ref{fig::sparsity}(c-e)).
+\textbf{Sparsity and scalability.} Probing on complete graphs, \textit{i.e.}, dense $n \times n$ connectivity matrices that capture pairwise functional correlations between all neurons, can become computationally prohibitive as the LLM size increases, due to the quadratic number of edges that directly impacts the computational cost in both time and memory.
+For instance, while complete graph probing is feasible for Pythia-160M with 768 neurons and 0.6M edges per layer, the number of edges in Qwen2.5-14B--comprising 5,120 neurons per layer--explodes to over 26M per graph.
+To address this, on the one hand, we investigate whether probes can be applied to sparse graphs with weakly correlated edges pruned out by thresholding, which is commonly employed in human brain network construction~\citep{bassett2017network} and such sparsity is frequently observed in artificial neural networks~\citep{vig2020investigating,timkey-van-schijndel-2021-bark,dettmers2022gpt3}; on the other hand, we develop graph neural network probe~\citep{kipf2017gcn} that reduces the number of probe parameters from $\mathcal{O}(n^2)$ to $\mathcal{O}(n\cdot d)$ by weight sharing (details in Appendix \ref{app::gcn}).
+We train graph probes on neural topology with varying levels of sparsification (Figure~\ref{fig::property}(a)) for the perplexity task.
 Surprisingly, the predictive performance remains remarkably stable even after removing up to 90\% of the edges, with minimal degradation.
-Notably, even under extreme sparsity where only 1\% of the original edges are retained, the neural topology still enables effective prediction of perplexity, achieving above 0.71 correlations in $\rho_p$ and $\rho_s$.
+Notably, even under extreme sparsity where only 1\% of the original edges are retained, the neural topology still enables effective prediction of perplexity, achieving above 0.6 $R^2$ that is still higher than activation probing.